-(i) a causal connection with employment (at )
+(i) a causal connection with employment (at ); or

-(ii) their injures occurred suddenly (at ); or
+(ii) that the injuries occurred suddenly (at ); or

-(iii) their evidence is from a medical specialist (at ), i.e. courts can make common sense inferences from a sequence of events.
+(iii) that evidence is from a medical specialist (at ), i.e. courts can make common sense inferences from a sequence of events.

-The Federal Court said the Tribunal erred in law by demanding such things.
-The High Court disagreed.
+Whereas the Federal Court found that the Tribunal erred in law by imposing such unlawful demands, the High Court found the Tribunal faultless.

 PHYSIOLOGICAL CHANGE: I was a ‘healthy and very fit’ qualified aerobatics pilot (at ).
 Later the air force medically discharged me for ‘debilitating’, ‘incapacitating’ vertigo.
 The Tribunal accepted specialist medical evidence that I became ‘disabled’ (at ), and found that physiology means functioning.
 Therefore, becoming disabled is physiological change.
 Yet, the Tribunal denied compensable injury as it was ‘not satisfied… that Mr May suffered a physical injury… amounting to a… physiological change in the normal functioning of the body…’ (at ).
 Why?
 ‘The Tribunal accepts that objective evidence … would be evidence of physiological change… However, there is no objective evidence…’ (at ).
 What makes Government departments and medical specialists not objective?